valr/stuffs/sublime-text/plugins/RunOnEvent/README.md

 # Run On Event Plugin

-## Installation

-Copy the plugin directory in the Sublime Text package directory:
-~/.config/sublime-text-3/Packages/RunOnEvent

 ## Usage

 Install an executable command (binary or script) named 'the_project_name'.sublime-onevent in the Sublime Text project directory.